 - 6. Pre-re-quantizer power meter, with two accumulation bins for noise diode calibration.
 This power meter operates on the 16 bits out of one of the filter stages before re-quantization. - 7.
 Fast RFI detector/blanker.
 This block operates on the 16-bit sub-band output data before re-quantization.
 It has a programmable threshold that when triggered blanks the output data valid for a programmable dwell time. - 8.
 Final re-quantizer.
 Sixteen bits from one of the four filter stages is selected to be re-quantized to 4, 5, 6, 7 or 8 bits by this block.
-Note that the Baseline Board can only except 4 or 7-bit samples.
-For VLBI recording, 1 and 2-bit samples are produced in another (VSI) chip from the same samples that are sent to the Baseline Board.

-- 9. Sideband flipper.
+Note that the Baseline Board can only accept 4 or 7-bit samples. - 9.
+Sideband flipper.
 This flips the sign of every other sample to change the frequency sense of the output subband.
-This block can be enabled or disabled. - 10.
-Phase-cal extractor.
+This block can be enabled or disabled.

+- 10. Phase-cal extractor.
 This is a tone extractor with a 32-bit frequency synthesizer that operates on the requantized data. - 11.
 State counters and power meter.
 This block acquires re-quantizer output statistics.
 Refer to section 8.2.20.